Talimal/PanTeraV_backend/README.md

 This operation will open the server in the local host (ip - 0.0.0.0) which listens to all inputs from client.
 The routes that the client can call to are in the tali.py file.
 * Explanation about the needed files:
-    * In the datasets filder, you will find some files you need in order the server to work: entities.csv - dataframe that describes the entities in the dataset.
+    * In the datasets folder, you will find some files you need in order the server to work: entities.csv - dataframe that describes the entities in the dataset.
     KLOutput_class0 - output of the KarmaLego algorithm, with the discovered TIRPs. states.csv - details about the states in the dataset.